 - Radioisotope labeling methods for measurement of platelet recovery and survival using chromium-51 and indium-111.

-- Morphologic and functional tests of red blood cells including: adenosine 5’ triphosphate (ATP), 2,3 diphosphoglycerate (DPG), supernatant hemoglobin, hemolysis, osmotic fragility, blood gases, glucose, sodium, potassium, lactate, morphology, rejuvenation of ATP and 2,3 DPG and flow-cytometric measurement of microparticles (microvesicles), and annexin V.
+- Morphologic and functional tests of red blood cells including: adenosine 5’ triphosphate (ATP), 2,3 diphosphoglycerate (DPG), p50, supernatant hemoglobin, hemolysis, osmotic fragility, blood gases, glucose, sodium, potassium, lactate, morphology, rejuvenation of ATP and 2,3 DPG and flow-cytometric measurement of microparticles (microvesicles), annexin V and phosphotidylserine (PS).

 - Evaluation of leukoreduced products including flow-cytometric, low event leukocyte counting and percent cell loss.

-- Morphologic and functional platelet test including: hypotonic shock response, extent of shape change, ATP, morphology, aggregation, lactate dehydrogenase and flow-cytometric measurement of CD62-P (P-selectin), annexin V and microparticles.
+- Functional platelet test including: morphology, hypotonic shock response (HSR), extent of shape change (ESC), ATP, morphology, aggregation, lactate dehydrogenase and flow-cytometric measurement of CD62-P (P-selectin), annexin V microparticles, thromboelastography (TEG), lactate dehydrogenase (LDH), PS, and circulating platelet specific antibodies.

 - Plasma analysis including: protein and coagulation assays.